cicirello/user-statistician/README.md

 ### Example 3: Dark-dimmed theme with custom title and some hidden stats

-This example shows the dark-dimmed theme, uses a custom title, and hides a few statistics (followers, following, and private).
+This example shows the dark-dimmed theme, uses a custom title, includes all languages in language distribution chart, and hides a few statistics (followers, following, and private).
 Note by hiding both followers and following that the action will automatically hide the header row for the "General User Stats" section since we've hidden all of the non-zero